hrgupta/hrgupta.github.io/README.md

 # Home

-This website will contains all my project files and course submissions.
+This website contains all my project files and course submissions.

 **Projects**